buildcharts/buildcharts/docs/plugins.md

 4. Writes two secret files under `.buildcharts/secrets`:
    - `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` – a JSON payload describing the endpoint(s) and associated credentials.
    - `VSS_NUGET_ACCESSTOKEN` – the access token itself.
-5. Patches the generated `buildcharts.hcl` so these secrets are mounted into the Docker build.
+5. Patches the generated `docker-bake.hcl` so these secrets are mounted into the Docker build.

 #### Usage